 Understanding Bullying and Ways to Make It STOP!

-Understanding Bullying and Ways to Make It STOP! is a guide that empowers students by explaining what bullying is in simple, clear language and providing a comprehensive set of approaches and techniques that students can use, with or without adult help, to prevent and stop bullying.
-Each topic in the guide is accompanied by humorous illustrations and thought-provoking questions to reinforce the lessons and relate the information to readers’ own bullying situations.
+Understanding Bullying and Ways to Make It STOP! has sections specific to educators and students: The first section describes key concepts, guiding principles, and a full spectrum of approaches that educators can implement based on available resources and student need to prevent and resolve bullying incidents, both dominance and relational aggression, at their schools.
+The second section provides students at the 4th- to 8th-grade levels with a complete education about bullying and describes a comprehensive set of approaches and techniques that they can use, with or without adult help, to prevent and stop bullying and create an environment of tolerance and respect.
+Each educational topic in the guide is accompanied by humorous illustrations and thought-provoking questions to reinforce the topic and relate the information to readers’ own bullying experiences.
+Students can study the topics on their own, and educators can use them in the classroom individually or as a complete course.